Lisa Pigato: Junior Grand Slam performance

-Professional
+Professional career

+2021–2025: WTA debut

-Pigato made her WTA Tour main draw debut at the 2021 Emilia-Romagna Open in Parma where she won two qualifying matches, before losing to Serena Williams in the first round.
+Pigato made her WTA Tour main-draw debut at the 2021 Emilia-Romagna Open in Parma where she won two qualifying matches, before losing to top seed Serena Williams in the first round.

-Given a wildcard entry, she made her WTA 1000 main draw debut at the 2023 Italian Open, where she defeated Diletta Cherubini, before losing to eighth seed Daria Kasatkina in the second round.
+Given a wildcard entry, she made her WTA 1000 main-draw debut at the 2023 Italian Open defeating Diletta Cherubini, before losing to eighth seed Daria Kasatkina in the second round.

-Again given a wildcard into the 2024 Italian Open, Pigato was beaten in the first round by Shelby Rogers.
+Again having received a wildcard entry into the 2024 Italian Open, Pigato was defeated in the first round by Shelby Rogers.

+2026: First WTA 125 titles

+Pigato won her first WTA 125 title at the Open Villa de Madrid by defeating Marina Bassols Ribera in the final.
+She claimed her second WTA 125 title at the Caldas da Rainha Ladies Open, overcoming Gabriela Knutson in the final.
+As a result she reached a new career-high WTA ranking of world No. 113 on 21 September 2026.